Skiffrin/Veritas-Obscura/Feign Ignorance.md

 ***

 **Subject:** Request Accepted
-**Body:** Your request to unseal the court record associated with case #12-34791-X has been approved.
+**Body:** Your request to unseal the court case report associated with case #12-34791-X has been approved.
 Please visit your local courthouse with a valid photo ID to collect the document.

 ***

 I stared at the words, letting them sink in.
 My initial shock was replaced by a wave of disbelief.

 “Visit the courthouse?”
 I muttered to myself.
 That didn’t make sense.
-Court records like this were supposed to take weeks, even months, to unseal—assuming they got approved at all.
+Requests like this were supposed to take weeks, even months, to unseal—assuming they got approved at all.
 And yet, here it was.

 I reread the email twice, then a third time, as if doing so might uncover some hidden clause explaining how or why this had gone through so quickly.
 But there was nothing.